 More Common in the Elderly

 Anyone may develop droopy eyelids, but the condition is most common among older adults due to the natural effects of aging.
 The tendon that attaches the eye’s levator muscle and lifts the eyelid can become stretched with age, which in turn causes the eyelid to fall.
-Another cause for drooping eyelids may be due to a neurological problem in which the levator muscle doesn’t develop as it should.
+Another cause for drooping eyelid may be due to a neurological problem in which the levator muscle doesn’t develop as it should.

 The main symptom of a drooping eyelid or eyelids is that the eyelids sag and affect vision.
 For some people, the eyelid sagging is hardly noticeable, but they may be experiencing really dry or watery eyes.
 This is due to the eyelid not closing properly and the eye is either drying out or trying to overcompensate by producing plenty of tears to keep the eye hydrated.
 Some people may notice that their face often looks tired or weary which is due to the slight drooping of their eyelids.